andrewto307/TicketWatcher/README.md

 repeat insert a no-op, so a retry or a restart mid-send can't produce a duplicate email.
 Everything a user was sent is visible in the UI's notification history.

-Ticketmaster's free tier is a hard budget (5 req/s, 5,000 req/day), so all
-outbound calls go through a shared rate limiter with a per-second token bucket and a separate daily quota for polling versus interactive search — a busy poll loop can't starve someone typing in the search box.
+The Ticketmaster API caps you at 5 req/s and 5,000 req/day, so all outbound calls go through a shared rate limiter with a per-second token bucket and a separate daily quota for polling versus interactive search — a busy poll loop can't starve someone typing in the search box.